variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 821 10th Street

-Caf&eacute; Panache will feature new art from Johnny Fonseth, M.C.Zimmer and Roger Brindisi hosted by both Caf&eacute; Panache and Cranford Cove.
+Café Panache will feature new art from Johnny Fonseth, M.C.Zimmer and Roger Brindisi hosted by both Café Panache and Cranford Cove.

 !!!
 INSERT IMAGES !!!